 The front office of the business is pivotal, even when moving back-office applications to the cloud.
 The use of business applications is more pervasive because everybody across the firm is logging time expenses, in addition to managing workers, leave, and everything else.

 Workday empowers the business to come together and make decisions about how the firm will operate.
 Everyone needs to work within one system.
-During evaluations, often people will say they’ve never worked that way before.
+During evaluations, people will often say they’ve never worked that way before.
 The CFO, CHRO, and CIO must work together to create this vision, which is a benefit to the business.

 Firms need a solution that’s available anywhere, anytime to keep workers connected to the business in an industry that’s traditionally characterized by highly mobile workforces.
-With a single mobile app, workers in the field can access pivotal information on the go—project status, tasking, resource alignment, or any other timely information.
+With a single mobile app, workers in the field can access pivotal information on the go: project status, tasking, resource alignment, or any other timely information.

 The biggest challenge in this industry is still rudimentary—getting people to enter their time.
 Firms want to convert that time into billing and revenue.
 A consultant may completely forget that they talked to one of their clients for an hour.
 That’s a billable hour that’s probably lost forever and, over time, may result in significant revenue leakage.